 Although I didn’t visit the country until a few years ago, I’ve always been a huge admirer of the culture.

-If there is one gift the pandemic has given me, it is time.
+If there is one gift the pandemic has given me, it is the value of time and mental health.
 Time to discover new passions.
 Time to dig deeper into things that interest me.
 (Like all things French.)

 If you have never heard of or tasted the madeleine, you are in for a treat.
 The madeleine is synonymous with France, as much as its wine, baguettes and cheese.
 These small treats have been favored by kings and peasants since the 17th century and were firmly cemented into French hearts and culture by the French philosopher Proust in the early 1920s.